hubalek/updater/examples/CONFIG_FORMAT.md

 ## Overview

-Configuration files are JSON files (`.json` or `.js`) placed in application folders.
+Configuration files are JSON files (`.json`) placed in application folders.
 All configurations must use the steps-based format.

 ## Basic Structure